Candy Cane Rolls

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap and let rise in a warm place until doubled, about 1 hour.

-- Punch down dough; let rest for 10 minutes.
+- Punch down dough; let rest 10 minutes.
 Turn dough onto a lightly floured surface; divide in half.
-Roll each half into a 12-in. x 7-in. rectangle.
+Roll each half into a 12x7-in. rectangle.
 Cut each into twelve 1-in.-wide strips.
 Twist each strip and place 2 in. apart on greased baking sheets, curving one end like a cane.
 Cover with a kitchen towel; let rise in a warm place until doubled, about 45 minutes.
+Preheat oven to 375°.

 These rolls have been a hit with my friends and family this Christmas!
 Everyone has enjoyed them.
 They are easy to make!
 Delicious!